 There is no greater desire for active duty soldiers than to complete their tour of duty honorably and return home safely to their loved ones.
 Though every “war story” is unique and sobering, there is a common understanding to the phrase “Take Me Home Huey”.

 Maloney’s artistic goal is to encourage a healing dialogue bridging the gap between soldiers that risk their lives for their country and society back home.
-The sculptural art installation Take Me Home Huey will help bring awareness and, ultimately, assistance to all veterans suffering with PTSD coinciding with the upcoming three-year commemoration of the 50th Anniversary of the Vietnam War.
+The Take Me Home Huey® project was created to honor Vietnam Veterans and to bring awareness to challenges with PTSD.